3007-Ani-Sha/Web-Dev_Coursera/Client_website/resaturant-menu-pages/single-menu-category-3/Readme.md

-In part one and part two of this lecture, we were able to create the HTML and the CSS styling to lay out our single category menu items page.
-In this lecture, we're going to address the variability of the data that we display, through using the grid that we created, in the previous parts.
+Now, we're going to address the variability of the data that we display, through using the grid that we created, in the previous parts.
 Now before we declare a victory over this page here, let's go ahead and add, a whole bunch of these items inside the page.
 So, here's one, all the way down here.
 And let's copy that.
 And let's just make a space.
 That's going to be number 3.
 That's going to be number 4, number 5, and number 6.
-I think that's pretty much enough.

 Okay, so let's number them properly here.